 Run cool running water over the burned area (e.g. from a cold tap in the kitchen sink or bathroom shower) for twenty minutes.
 During this time, only apply the water to the burned area.
 Keep the child’s unburned areas warm – they can get cold very quickly.

 Use cling wrap or a non-stick dressing from your first aid kit to cover and protect the burned area.
 Do not use ice, creams, oil or other substances.
 They will not help the wound to heal and they may cause infection or more damage.
-They will also interfere with examination by the doctor.
+They will also interfere with an examination by the doctor.

 Seek medical attention for all children’s burns by calling the ambulance or going to hospital.
 We don’t want their skin to scar — scars don’t grow and kids have lots of growing to do.
 Children can also lose a lot of fluid through a burn.